EricThomson/pandastim/readme.md

     conda install numpy scipy
     pip install panda3d

-It might be a good idea to install the panda3d SDK at their web site, as it comes with lots of great examples.
+I recommend installing the panda3d SDK from the web site, as it comes with useful examples.

 **Tests**
-Run the following scripts to make sure things are working:
-- binocular_omr_grating.py #binocular black and white grating
-- binocular_omr_sinusoid.py  #sinusoid binocular
-- drifting_sinusoid_experiment.py #full field sinuosoid trials
-- drifting_grating_experiment.py #full field grating trials
+Check out the list of examples from examples/examples_readme.txt, and run those that strike your fancy.
+For instance, `examples/drifting_fullfield_sin.py`

 ### To do (short term)
-- Clean up code (main is getting cluttered)
+- finish fullfield_static_stimulus.py just make sure it is not full of remnants of drifting.
-- Add static stimulus examples
+- Add examples of full field stuff you might want:
   - circle
   - color
-- Add experiment for sinusoid drifter.
+- Add experiment for static
 - Add exp for grating.
 - Add generic experiment.
 - Add two exp examples.